7thSamurai/Azayaka/README.md

-  -s, --scale        Scales the screen by the factor given -g, --force-gb     Force the emulator into GameBoy mode -c, --force-gbc    Force the emulator into GameBoy-Color mode -p, --printer      Enable Game Boy printer
+  -s, --scale        Scales the screen by the factor given -g, --force-gb     Force the emulator into GameBoy mode -c, --force-gbc    Force the emulator into GameBoy-Color mode -l, --link         Enable GameBoy Link-Cable
+  -p, --printer      Enable GameBoy Printer
   -D, --dump-usage   Saves the ROM usage(CDL) to a file
       --verbose      Enable verbose debugging information
       --force-sdl    Force the emulator to use SDL as the Video-Driver